 Joining the Beaufort PD

-Capt.
-Gruel started with the Beaufort Police Department in 1991 and was awarded the J.P.
-Strom award as the top academic graduate of his class at the South Carolina Criminal Justice Academy.
-Capt.
-Gruel started in the Uniform Patrol Division, and from 1994 to 1997 was the school resource officer at Beaufort High School.
-Captain Gruel was also the first school resource officer at Beaufort Middle School prior to returning to the Patrol Division, where he was later promoted to operations supervisor.
-Capt.
-Gruel transferred into the Investigations Division in 2005 and was promoted to lieutenant in charge of the division in 2010.
+He started in the Uniform Patrol Division and from 1994 to 1997 and was the school resource officer at Beaufort High School.
+He was also the first school resource officer at Beaufort Middle School prior to returning to the Patrol Division where he was later promoted to operations supervisor.

 Lt.
 Jason Day moved to Beaufort while serving in the U.S. Marine Corps and later moved into a career in law enforcement.
 He has a bachelor’s degree in criminal justice.

 Lt.
 Day began his career with the Beaufort Police Department in 2009, with prior law enforcement experience starting in 1997 with Beaufort County Sheriff’s Office and Port Royal Police Department.
 Lt.
 Day started as a patrolman, and later was promoted to a patrol supervisor.
 In 2013 he was promoted to operations master sergeant, and in 2016 he was promoted to lieutenant.
 Currently, Lt.
 Day oversees day-to-day operation with patrol officers.